 Amazing attractions in Kuala Lumpur

 A city the size of Kuala Lumpur is chock full of amazing attractions to keep the lone traveller entertained.
-From stunning religious sites to modern marvels of glass and steel that tower above the streets, there are architectural, cultural and spiritual marvels aplenty.
+From stunning religious sites to modern marvels of glass and steel that tower above the streets, there are architectural, cultural, and spiritual marvels aplenty.
 These fun things to do alone in Kuala Lumpur will surely keep you busy!
 If you’re up for more adventures, do check out some non-touristy things to do and food tours to join.

 Get Trip101 in your inbox